Fights break out at Utah youth center; several injured

-ST. GEORGE, Utah (AP) — Utah media are reporting multiple injuries and at least one person in custody after what appears to be a riot broke out at a residential center for adolescents.
+ST. GEORGE, Utah (AP) — Utah media are reporting multiple injuries and at least one person in custody after what appears to be a riot at a residential center for adolescents.

 The KSL and KMYU TV stations report that several police agencies responded to reports of a fight that broke out Sunday night at Red Rock Canyon School.
 KMYU says the school is a treatment center for youths between 12 and 18 years old who need help beyond outpatient clinics.